 Fulbright scholars.
 Internationally respected researchers.
 Practicing psychologists.
 Award-winning poets.
 Groundbreaking environmentalists.
 And, most importantly, exemplary teachers.

 Rather than take a top-down approach to education, Naropa faculty see themselves as mentors and collaborators, people who are experienced seekers passionate about helping others on similar paths.
 Whether it’s guiding someone toward an interesting internship, discussing philosophy, or advising a thesis, Naropa professors challenge students to grow intellectually, professionally, and personally.

-Naropa’s student-faculty ratio is 11:1; class sizes typically range from 10 to 19 students.
-Naropa’s small classes and interactive classroom environment make it possible for faculty to see their students’ gifts and challenges, so they can personalize their teaching, assisting students in discovering their passions and honing their skills in service of meaningful career development.
+Naropa’s student-faculty ratio is 11:1, and class sizes typically range from 10 to 19 students.
+Naropa’s small classes and interactive classroom environments make it possible for faculty to see their students’ gifts and challenges.
+The personalized teaching at Naropa assists students in discovering their passions and honing their skills for meaningful career development.

 As fellow seekers actively engaged in their own fields, the university’s world-class scholars, artists, and lifelong learners are transforming their disciplines while also helping students transform their lives.